k2s/sysadmin/b1.delta.chat/README.md

 After the upgrade, we tried to build the android nightlys - and it worked out of the box!
 So we can proudly claim that the upgrade went (almost) flawlessly.

+## Secure SSH Access

+Author: missytake@systemli.org

+On 2021-04-23, we realized that SSH was not protected after the best practices.
+So I installed sshguard with `sudo apt install sshguard`.
+The default config seemed fine, so I didn't touch anything.